 In the following article, you will discover a 7-step process on how to start a journaling habit and make it stick.
-Not only will you learn how to do it, you will learn the tricks for making it an important part of your day.
+Not only will you learn how to do it, but you will also learn the tricks for making it an important part of your day.

 But first, let’s dive into the benefits of building this important habit.

-- What are the Benefits of a Daily Journal?
+What Are the Benefits of a Daily Journal?